 MaxHSSStep is the maximum number of time steps used to define any single HSSMLNAPL source, as output from a HSSM run.
 This value is used only for memory allocation purposes.

 RunOption is a character flag indicating whether the HSSM model should be invoked from within MT3DMS or run manually outside MT3DMS.
 If ‘RunOption’ is set to “RunHSSM” (case insensitive), the HSSM code, included with MT3DMS as a dynamic link library (DLL) module, will be executed from within MT3DMS to simulate the LNAPL source.
-If ‘RunOption’ is set to any other value or simply omitted, an input file defining the LNAPL source must have been generated from a previous execution of the HSSM code outside MT3DMS.
+If ‘RunOption’ is set to any other value, an input file defining the LNAPL source must have been generated from a previous execution of the HSSM code outside MT3DMS.

 [ShapeOption] (Optional) is a character flag indicating the shape of the source area.
 Two options can be invoked with this flag: